coatyio/coaty-js/docs/man/developer-guide.md

 Use `publishQuery` to send Query events.
 The observable returned will emit all the Retrieve events which are direct responses to the published request.

+Use `publishCall` to send Call events.
+The observable returned will emit all the Return events which are direct responses to the published request.

-*Note that all publish methods for request-response event patterns, i.e.
+> Note that all publish methods for request-response event patterns, i.e.
-`publishDiscover`, `publishUpdate` and `publishQuery`, publish the specified event **lazily**, i.e **not until** the first observer subscribes to the observable returned by the method.* In this way race conditions on the response event can be avoided.
-Since the observable never emits a completed or event, a subscriber should *unsubscribe* when the observable is no longer needed to release system resources and to avoid memory leaks.
+> `publishDiscover`, `publishUpdate`, `publishQuery`, and `publishCall` publish
+> the specified event **lazily**, i.e **not until** the first observer subscribes
+> to the observable returned by the method.
+In this way race conditions on the
+> response event can be avoided.
+Since the observable never emits a completed
+> event, a subscriber should *unsubscribe* when the observable is no
+> longer needed to release system resources and to avoid memory leaks.
-After all initial subscribers have unsubscribed no more response events will be emitted on the observable.
-Instead, errors will be emitted to all subsequent resubscriptions.
+> After all initial subscribers have unsubscribed no more response events
+> will be emitted on the observable.
+Instead, errors will be emitted to all
+> subsequent resubscriptions.

 For example, you can unsubscribe automatically after the expected response event is received by using the `Observable.take` operator like the following: